 You can make the muffins, the frosting and the coconut bacon the day before and keep all three in airtight containers in the fridge.
 They can be put together in 5 minutes before the brunch.

 6. Gluten free option for your vegan brunch buffet

 If you also have guests that eat gluten free, this potato omelette with rosemary, spinach, sour cream and pomegranate might make them happy.

-You can prepare the vegetables, the “egg” batter and the pomegranate tendrils, the day before, keeping everything in the fridge in airtight containers.
-Then prepare it in a pan in just a few minutes and assemble before serving
+You can prepare the vegetables, the “egg” batter and the pomegranate tendrils the day before and keep everything in the fridge in airtight containers.
+Then prepare it in a pan in just a few minutes and assemble before serving.

 7. Spring or summer brunch or other special occasions

-You can bake the cakes and make the frosting the day before and keep them in the fridge in airtight containers.
+You can bake the two cakes and make the frosting the day before and keep them in the fridge in airtight containers.
 Just assemble them before the brunch and add the strawberries and herbs.

 For my easter brunch I like to serve a lamb or bunny made of cake as a highlight!